dindinoh/tentog/README.md

 Keys in status window:
 * u      : update status window
 * TAB    : enter edit line
+* right  : see more information in head bar about chosen post
+* left	 : clean top bar from what right bar put there

 In edit mode
 * /follow https://tent.tent.is  : follow specified entity
 * TAB    : stop editing